UltanR/book_inventory/README.md

-Library Database
+## Library Database

-Program for keeping track of library inventory using SQLite
+- Program for keeping track of library inventory using SQLite

-ebookstore.py and ebookstore_db should be installed in the same folder
+- ebookstore.py and ebookstore_db should be stored in the same folder